openfga/openfga.dev/blog/conditional-tuples-announcement.md

 - [Visual Studio Code integration](https://marketplace.visualstudio.com/items?itemName=openfga.openfga-vscode) which provides syntax highlighting and model validations for conditions.

-- Beta version of the [Javscript SDK](https://www.npmjs.com/package/@openfga/sdk/v/0.3.0-beta.1) and the [Go SDK](https://github.com/openfga/go-sdk/releases/tag/v0.3.0-beta.1), which allows using the additional parameters.
+- Beta versions of the [Javascript SDK](https://www.npmjs.com/package/@openfga/sdk/v/0.3.0-beta.1) and the [Go SDK](https://github.com/openfga/go-sdk/releases/tag/v0.3.0-beta.1), which allows using the additional parameters.

 - The [OpenFGA CLI](https://github.com/openfga/cli) allows validate models and run tests that use conditional tuples.
-You can use it to test the new features by pointing to a “fga.yaml” file that [defines the tests you want to run](https://github.com/openfga/cli#run-tests-on-an-authorization-model), without having to deploy OpenFGA.
+You can use it to test the new features by pointing to a “.fga.yaml” file that [defines the tests you want to run](https://github.com/openfga/cli#run-tests-on-an-authorization-model), without having to deploy OpenFGA.

 ## What’s Next?

 We’ll address some limitations of the current implementation:

-- The Expand() API does not consider conditions.
+- The [Expand()](https://openfga.dev/api/service#/Relationship%20Queries/Expand) API does not consider conditions.
 - The Visual Studio Code integration is not validating the expressions in conditions.

 We'll also improve ListObjects scenarios when it's called with missing context.
 For example, consider the following model that enables access only to documents with a specific status: